 Academy Lectures: Camille Norment

 While highly concerned with aesthetic experience, the work simultaneously spans the thresholds of the social and the political, often utilizing specific cultural symbols as ‘quiet’, but potent elements in the work.
 Her investigations do not reflect the boundaries of a singular cultural agenda or perspective, but rather the latent, continual dialogs, intersections, and contradictions from various social realms.
-As such, a singular element specifically charged in one context is expanded to reveal a macrocosm of contextual interpretations.
-Ambivalent cultural memories are condensed into physical, spatial, and temporal experiences that have the hallucinatory qualities of psychological atmospheres.
+As such, a singular element specifically charged in one context is expanded to reveal a macrocosm of inter-contextual narratives.

 Upcoming: 22/3 Mieke Bal, 18/5 Fred Dewey